ytdl-org/youtube-dl/README.md

     -c, --continue           resume partially downloaded files
     --no-continue            do not resume partially downloaded files (restart from beginning)
-    --cookies FILE           file to dump cookie jar to --no-part                do not use .part files
+    --cookies FILE           file to read cookies from and dump cookie jar in --no-part                do not use .part files
     --no-mtime               do not use the Last-modified header to set the file modification time